This peer-reviewed paper indicates that our Resilience Index is a reliable, valid measure of resilience.

 At Neurozone, we use neuroscience as the lens through which to understand the dynamics at play in successful teams and organizations.
 What we’ve discovered is the fundamental role played by resilience.
 Our research continues to show that collective resilience is more crucial than ever in ensuring adaptivity in organizations.
 We simply cannot succeed as individuals and this article will set out why this is the case.

 First, some context: we are swimming in a sea of global unhappiness.
 Across the world, there is a mental pandemic, which many believe was sparked by the Covid shutdown.
-But the truth is global misery preceded Covid and has steadily been climbing for more than a decade.
+But the truth is global unhappiness preceded Covid and has steadily been climbing for more than a decade.
 Gallup’s Global Emotions 2022 report, based on its research on subjective well-being, shows unhappiness has been continuously rising since 2011.

 Why is this the case?
 There are four major contributors: poverty, hunger, loneliness and a lack of meaning, including in the workplace.
 We are not only living in times of great income inequality, but also of expanding wellbeing inequality.